AhmedMenaim/AhmedMenaim/README.md

 <h2> Hi, I'm Ahmed Menaim! </h2>
 <p style="text-align:center;"> <img align='center' src="https://simplepassivecashflow.com/wp-content/uploads/2017/11/Work-Fun.gif" width="350"></p>

-I’m a Senior/Lead software engineer in iOS who worked also as an Instructor 👨🏻‍🏫 and Technical writer 👨🏻‍💻.
+🔶 Senior/Lead software engineer in iOS with **+8 years** hands on experience in the field who worked also as an Instructor, Mentor 👨🏻‍🏫 and Technical writer 👨🏻‍💻.

-I’m located in Cairo, Egypt 🇪🇬 but most of my work was remotely in Algeria 🇩🇿, Saudi Arabia 🇸🇦, Kenya 🇰🇪, The United States 🇺🇸 & Germany 🇩🇪 for more than 80% of my experience.
+📍 located in Cairo, Egypt 🇪🇬 but most of my work was remotely in Algeria 🇩🇿, Saudi Arabia 🇸🇦, Lebanon 🇱🇧, Kenya 🇰🇪, The United States 🇺🇸 & Germany 🇩🇪 for more than 80% of my experience.

-I have worked with UIKit, SwiftUI, Memory Management, Design patterns, and SOLID principles to achieve clean architecture concepts with MVP, MVVM & VIPER, etc…
+📊 I have worked with UIKit, SwiftUI, Memory Management, Design patterns, and SOLID principles to achieve clean architecture concepts with MVP, MVVM & VIPER, etc…

-Of course, I have experience in clean code, Git, GitFlow, CI/CD, Fastlane & Bitrise.
+📈 Experienced in clean code, Git, GitFlow, CI/CD, Fastlane & Bitrise.

-Some of my responsibilities in the companies I have worked in:
+📌 Some of my responsibilities in the companies I have worked in:

 1- Keep the high code quality.